sunnykhiani69/toyRobot/README.md

     The robot accepts commands such as PLACE, MOVE, LEFT, RIGHT, REPORT.
 A valid PLACE command must be issued before any other commands are sent to the robot.

     The quite the robot simply issue "q" or "quit".

+Robot COMMANDS

+- PLACE X,Y,F where X is the cordinate X and Y is cordinate Y and F is position robot is facing i.e. NORTH, EAST, SOUTH, WEST

+- The first valid command to the robot is a PLACE command, after that, any sequence of commands may be issued, in any order, including another PLACE command.
+The application will discard all commands in the sequence until a valid PLACE command has been executed.

+- MOVE will move the toy robot one unit forward in the direction it is currently facing.

+- LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.

+- REPORT will announce the X,Y and F of the robot.

 Sample input and outputs as below: